bridger-norman/bn_slicks/README.md

 # slicks
 ## Author: Bridger Norman
-An R package that contains misc function I have created and like using in R
+An R package that contains misc. functions I have created and like using